Help & FAQs

 Scrapbooks are a useful place to store and organise media that you have discovered within the archive that is of interest both for future reference and for sharing with other registered users.

 To create your own Scrapbook click on ‘My Scrapbook’ at the top left next to the ‘Log out’ tab or at the bottom under the ‘Quick Links’ tab.
-To review your scrapbook at any time, re click the 'My Scrapbook' link.
+To review your scrapbook at any time,

-To add a record to your scrapbook, simply click on the ‘Add to scrapbook’ link above the ‘Related media’ list on the top right hand side.
-You must be a registered user of the archive to be able to store and retrieve your scrapbooks.
+To add a record to your scrapbook, simply click on the ‘Add to scrapbook’ link above the ‘Related media’ list on the top

 You can add multiple records to your ‘Existing Scrapbook’ by repeating the above process.
 You can also create ‘New Scrapbooks’ if you want to group records by category for example; simply type in a name for your new scrapbook and click the 'Create new' button.

-Each time a new record is added to your scrapbook you will get a notification in a black box pop up at the top right hand corner of your screen.
+Each time a new record is added to your scrapbook you will get a notification in a black box pop up at the top

 To view your scrapbook click on ‘My Scrapbook’ on the top menu bar.
 You will open your Scrapbook and be able to view multiple saved records.